void-sign/noesis-extend/ECOSYSTEM.md

 ## Independent Extension Architecture

-Noesis-Extend now follows an independent extension architecture:
+Noesis Hub now follows an independent extension architecture:

 1. **Optional Core Integration:**
-   - Noesis-Extend can operate independently or integrate with Noesis Core
+   - Noesis Hub can operate independently or integrate with Noesis Core
    - Integration is handled through a plugin architecture
    - No hard dependency on Noesis Core